Takagi: Moreover, you acted exactly how you thought you would. That's why I won't stop teasing you, Nishikata.

-- All According to Plan: How many of Takagi and Nishikata's interactions end, with her gleefully informing him that he acted exactly how she thought he would.
+- All According to Plan: How many of Takagi and Nishikata's interactions end, with the former gleefully informing the latter that he acted exactly how she thought he would.
 This frustrates Nishikata to no end.
 Even in chapters where she doesn't say this, it's pretty clear she got what she wanted.
 For example, in Chapter 34, she teases Nishikata about taking pictures, and by the end of the chapter, the pair have photos of each other on their phones.
 Takagi leaves Nishikata in an extremely good mood, while Nishikata decides to keep the photo as a potential weapon against her.

 - Anachronic Order: There's little in the way of chronology in general, with chapters jumping across different times of the year at the drop of a hat and references between them being very sporadic.
 The duo's first chronological meeting is in Chapter 48 (the first day of middle school), and the second is, most likely, in Chapter 81 (Takagi dropping the -kun honorific when referring to Nishikata).
 There have been numerous chapters expressively set in summer and autumn/winter.
 Everything else has been mostly up for debate until Chapter 107, when Takagi and Nishikata become second years.note

 - Art Evolution: The art has progressed noticeably over the years since the early chapters: the character designs have become generally rounder and eyes proportionally enlarged.
 Nishikata's irises on the other hand have shrunk considerably, making him appear more standoffish or mischievous.
 The character designs also shifted towards making Nishikata and Takagi look younger.